davisjam/davisjam.github.io/_pages/home.md

 {: .notice--info}

 Hi, I'm Jamie!
-I am an Assistant Professor at Purdue University, in the department of Electrical and Computer Engineering (ECE).
+I am an Assistant Professor at Purdue University, in the Elmore Family School (department) of Electrical and Computer Engineering (ECE).

 I lead the [Duality Lab](/research).
 We study the engineering of software-intensive computing systems.